on1san/Custom-Player-Sprite-Switcher/README.md

 Can be used to hide specific sprites.
 Extract the file to edit it.

-All sprites are commented out, which means all are selectable.
+Select the sprites you want to hide and remove the comment.

-Remove `--` to hide this sprite option ingame.
+A sprite which is commented out with  `--` will NOT be hidden and selectable ingame.

-For example: if you don't want to swim on land you remove the `--` in front of `"seel",` and `"swimmer",`.
+For example: if you want to swim on land you add `--` in front of `"seel",` or `"swimmer",`.

 ### Editing `hide.lua`